-- Increases your chances of landing a better job since some employers appraise the reliability of a potential employee based on their credit scores.
+- Increases your chances of landing a better job since some employers appraise a potential employee’s reliability based on their credit scores.

-- Makes it easier for you to get a new apartment because landlords also check credit scores.
+- It makes it easier for you to get a new apartment because landlords also check credit scores.

-- Lower interest rates on any new loans.
+- You will get lower interest rates on any new loans.